clicon/clixon-docs/controller.rst

 **********

 .. note::
-          The controller is experimental and many features described here are not yet implemented
+          The controller is still experimental

 This section describes the clixon network controller, an extension of Clixon to manage devices using NETCONF.

+For information on developing network services, see also :ref:`Service development <clixon_services>`

 Overview
 ========